miker704/Strife/patches.md

     - Restyled styles for HomePage Header NavBar.
     - Switched to SCSS Vars for styles for Server Members List.
     - Restyled styles for Server Members List.
+    - Switched to SCSS Vars for styles for DmServer Members List.

 ## Backend Changes